I've been cooking with the Blackstone Air Fryer Griddle Combo for over 6 months now, so a review is long overdue.

 At the time, the griddles I cooked on were about the best available on the market.
 Boy how things have changed since then.

-After my first cooking session with the Blackstone Air Fryer Griddle Combo, I'm realizing how much outdoor griddles have evolved in just the past couple of years.
+After my first cooking session with the Blackstone Air Fryer Griddle Combo, I'm realizing how much the outdoor griddles and griddle accessories have evolved in just the past couple of years.

 The upgrades to the Blackstone Air Fryer Griddle Combo may seem subtle but they pack a punch